 - Links you with California Avenue and Palo Alto Caltrain stations, where you can catch frequent buses and trains around Palo Alto and to San Francisco, San Jose, the East Bay, and other destinations.

-- Visit Marguerite Shuttle on the web for routes, schedules, real-time information, and more.
+- Visit Marguerite Shuttle on the web for routes, schedules, and more.

 - All buses are wheelchair-accessible and have bike racks.